scGit1/hello-universe/README.md

 # hello-universe
-Contains basic GitHub user info
+Contains basic GitHub user in

+And is my intro.